 If looking at how we learn from an evolutionary perspective and knowing about the “anxiety-driven” learning when facing something unknown, the fact that it´s not every day we are exposed to a new media, learning needs to be handled by care.
 To stress the process of learning by saying “can´t you see it, can´t you see it?” would not make anyone learn better or faster.
 In worse cases, it might even increase anxiety.
 Increased anxiety can cause people to reject new information.
 By forming groups that agree to the rejection of “the new” they create meanings to confirm their beliefs which can even harm others; all assisted by the cognitive vehicle of narrative, but in the reversed direction to my “wheeling”.

 In an on-going cognitive distribution of digital tools in formal education, where the interest to implement “game-like” experiences to the educational material was increasing, my sentiments were desired – to a certain degree –as long as I didn’t mention the “real games”.
 With the antidote in my hand I started to look at the contrasts to understand how education understood “the new” and what they wanted to achieve – their vision (premise) – to the eventual implementation.
-Since the contrasts (anxiety) were strong, which could be sensed by how people hypothesising their beliefs, I instinctively lowered the “threat” by emphasising film, literature, motivation and learning theories.
+Since the contrasts (anxiety) were strong, which could be sensed by how people hypothesizing their beliefs, I instinctively lowered the “threat” by emphasizing film, literature, motivation, and learning theories.
 And when it came to “It-Which-Must-Not-be-Named” (but this time it wasn’t narrative), instead of saying “video games” I referred to digital and interactive media.